trickytank/rwarrior/README.md

 * defeat all enemies and rescue all captives to receive a 20% overall bonus

 Don't be too concerned about scoring perfectly in the beginning.
-After you reach the top of the tower you will be able to re-run the tower and fine-tune your warrior to get the highest score.
+After you reach the top of the tower, you will be able to re-run the tower and fine-tune your Warrior to get the highest score.
 See the Epic Mode below for details.

 ## Epic Mode